buehler/dotnet-operator-sdk/docs/custom-entities.md

 While you define entities using C# classes, Kubernetes needs the CRD defined in YAML format.
 KubeOps provides tools to generate this YAML automatically:

-1.  **KubeOps.Cli:** The simplest way is using the KubeOps [.NET Tool](https://learn.microsoft.com/en-us/dotnet/core/tools/global-tools):
+1.  **KubeOps.Cli:** The simplest way is using the KubeOps [CLI Tool](./cli.md):
     ```bash
     # Navigate to the directory containing your solution (.sln) or project (.csproj) file
     cd /path/to/your/project

-    # Generate CRDs for all entities found in the specified assembly (usually your Entities project)
+    # Generate CRDs for all entities found in the specified project
+    # Adjust the project path as needed
-    dotnet kubeops generate crds --assembly ./bin/Debug/net6.0/MyFirstOperator.Entities.dll --output-path ./deploy
+    dotnet kubeops generate crds --project ./MyFirstOperator.Entities/MyFirstOperator.Entities.csproj --output-path ./deploy
     ```
-    Replace `net6.0` with your target framework if different, and adjust the assembly path as needed.
-This command inspects the specified assembly, finds classes marked with `[KubernetesEntity]`, and generates the corresponding CRD YAML files in the `--output-path`.
+    This command inspects the specified project, finds classes marked with `[KubernetesEntity]`, and generates the corresponding CRD YAML files in the `--output-path`.

 2.  **Source Generators:** The `KubeOps.Generator` package (typically included in new projects scaffolded by the CLI) uses [.NET Source Generators](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview).
 It automatically generates CRD YAML during the build process.
-Look for generated files in your project's `obj/Generated/KubeOps.Generator/` directory after building.
+Look for generated files in your project's `obj/Generated/KubeOps.Generator/` directory (relative to the project file) after building.

 Typically, you'll use the CLI for ad-hoc generation or CI/CD pipelines, while the source generator provides continuous generation during development.